statOmics/omicsGMF/README.md

 ## Issues and bug reports

-Please use https://github.com/statOmics/scSGDGMF/issues to submit issues, bug reports, and comments
+Please use https://github.com/statOmics/scSGDGMF/issues to submit issues, bug reports, and comments.

-.